Dr Jason Hancock

-Jason is currently a Higher Specialist trainee in Old Age and General Adult Psychiatry for Devon Partnership Trust.
-He completed his undergraduate training at the University of Manchester medical school.
+Jason is a Consultant Liaison Psychiatrist with Devon Partnership NHS Trust.
+He completed his undergraduate training at the University of Manchester medical school before completing his core and higher specialist training in Psychiatry in Devon.

 Broad research specialisms